La-Lojban/lojban.pw/data/pages/en/articles/live_chat.md

 ---
 title: 💬 Live chat
+meta.type: article
+meta.description: Lojban is a living language, and you can contact experts in Lojban in a chat.
 ---

 Lojban is a living language, and you can contact experts in Lojban in a chat.